-Dengue has spread rapidly across the planet in the past 50 years, driven by urbanisation and population growth.
+Dengue is a mosquito-borne viral disease that has spread rapidly across the planet in the past 50 years, driven by urbanisation and population growth.
 Hopes for a vaccine are high but natural immunity to the four different viral serotypes is complex and poorly understood.
 Infection with one of these serotypes provides immunity to only that serotype for life, so persons living in a dengue-endemic area can have more than one dengue infection during their lifetime.
 The lack of an animal model for the disease is also a barrier to the development of an effective vaccine.

-The agent of dengue is a flavivirus, an Ribonucleic Acid (RNA) virus of the kind that causes yellow fever.
-Four different dengue viral serotypes infect humans.
+The agent of dengue is a flavivirus, a Ribonucleic Acid (RNA) virus of the kind that causes yellow fever, Zika infection and chikungunya.
+Four different dengue viral serotypes (DENV 1- 4) infect humans.

-Patients with certain 'warning signs' are at risk of progressing from mild to severe dengue.
-The severe form of Dengue infection known as Dengue Haemorrhagic Fever (World Health Organization now recommends that dengue be classified as ‘dengue fever’ for the mild forms and ‘severe dengue’ for the more severe forms of the disease)causes severe internal/external bleeding, serious dysfunction of organs such as the liver or brain, and - most seriously - circulatory failure.
-Such 'dengue shock syndrome' tends to affect children in Asia but all ages in the Americas.
+Patients with certain 'warning signs' (including severe abdominal pain, persistent vomiting, bleeding gums, vomiting blood, rapid breathing, fatigue, restlessness) are at risk of progressing from mild to severe dengue known as DHF.
+This form causes severe internal/external bleeding, serious dysfunction of organs such as the liver or brain, and - most seriously - circulatory failure.
+DHF can evolve to a ‘dengue shock syndrome' that tends to affect children in Asia but all ages in the Americas.
 It can kill within hours of the onset of symptoms.

 An important feature of dengue for vaccine developers is that although recovery from infection confers lifelong immunity to the same viral serotype, of much concern is that infection may also sensitise patients to severe disease in a subsequent infection with a different serotype.
 Thus any dengue vaccine must confer protection against all serotypes.